lwt0922/sub2384/README.md

 # icml2026-rebuttal-submission2384
 # Supplemental Figures for Submission 2384 Rebuttal

-We provide the high-resolution figures and tables referenced in our author response below to address the reviewers' questions comprehensively.

 ## 📌 Part 1: Responses to Reviewer y83s

 ### Figure R1: The "Double Curse" Test ($N=1000, D=2000, K=10$)